DFE-Digital/architecture/reference/dfe-target-architecture.md

 system.
 These interactions can be understood through three broad types of user journey.

+**Customer journeys**

+Customer journeys represent **services** used by:

+-   the education sector
+-   citizens
+-   parents, teachers and learners

+These services are typically designed around policy outcomes or regulatory processes.

+**Partner journeys**

+Partner journeys represent **system-to-system interactions** with external organisations.

+These typically involve:

+-   integrations with school management information systems
+-   APIs used by sector systems
+-   data sharing with other government departments

+**Business journeys**

+Business journeys support **internal users and operational processes**,
+including:

+-   DfE staff
+-   policy teams
+-   analysts
+-   operational and delivery teams

 We sometimes refer to this model as the **'fidget spinner'** view of DfE services because it shows how different types of interaction revolve around shared data and enabling capabilities.